Insulin Resistance Weight Loss

-"Eat less, move more."
-The equation for weight loss seems simple, right?
-If only that were in the case… Insulin resistance makes weight gain seem like and every day occurrence and makes losing weight seem impossible.
-BistroMD’s founding physician, Caroline J. Cederquist, M.D., weighs in on the best diet for insulin resistance and even how to reverse it!
+Insulin resistance makes weight gain seem easy and losing it impossible.
+BistroMD’s founding physician weighs in on the best diet for insulin resistance and how to reverse it!

-Insulin, a hormone produced by the pancreas, helps glucose enter the body's cells to use as energy.
-If insulin resistant, also coined "metabolic dysfunction" (or the MD Factor) by Dr. Cederquist, the hormone is unable to be used effectively.
+Before exploring insulin resistance, the function of insulin is worth noting.
+Insulin is a hormone produced by the pancreas.
+It helps glucose insulin helps glucose enter the body's cells to use as energy.
+If insulin resistant, also coined "metabolic dysfunction" (the MD Factor) by Dr. Cederquist, the hormone is unable to be used effectively.

-In addition to maintaining energy balance, insulin acts as chemical messenger that signals to the liver to hold onto its glucose and store it rather than release it in the blood.
+In addition to maintaining energy balance, insulin acts as a chemical messenger that signals to the liver to hold onto glucose.
+The glucose is stored rather than released in the blood.
 (Remember this concept, as it has a strong tie for the link between insulin resistance and weight loss frustrations.)

-While there is still much to be known regarding what causes insulin resistance, the National Institute of Diabetes and Digestive and Kidney Diseases indicates carrying extra weight and physical inactivity come into major play:
+There is still much to be known regarding what causes insulin resistance.
+However, the National Institute of Diabetes and Digestive and Kidney Diseases indicates excess and physical inactivity comes into major play:

-Carrying excess weight makes it more difficult for glucose to reach the cells, while fat tissue produces hormones and other substances that can contribute to chronic, or long-lasting, inflammation in the body.
-Chronic inflammation has been linked to insulin resistance, diabetes, and cardiovascular disease.
+• Excess weight: Carrying excess weight makes it more difficult for glucose to reach the cells.
+Fat tissue also produces hormones and other substances that can contribute to chronic, or long-lasting, inflammation in the body.
+Chronic inflammation has been linked to insulin resistance, diabetes, and heart disease.

 Additional risk factors for insulin resistance include: